 Studio sharers are asked to apply using the same process as public candidates.
 They will not be given any priority.

 How can I find out when studios become available?

-To ensure you receive emails from us about studio availability, please subscribe to our mailing list on the website here.
+To ensure you receive emails from us about studio availability, please subscribe to our mailing list here.

-Do I need to pay to join the studio email listings?
+Do I need to pay to join the mailing list?